-To Episcopal investors, the Episcopal Foundation of Dallas is the investment choice that faithfully partners wise investments with purposeful giving
+To Episcopal investors, the Episcopal Foundation of Dallas is the investment choice that faithfully partners wise investments with purposeful giving o Brand Affiliation

-- o Brand Personality

-- A generous, faithful, engaged expert
+A generous, faithful, engaged expert

-- o Brand Affiliation

 Kingdom maximizers

 - EFD initiated new funding priorities in collaboration with the Episcopal Diocese of Dallas in order to make a greater impact with our granting.
 The new funding priorities have been narrowed to basic needs, specifically in the areas of homelessness, food insecurity, and poverty. - In 2018, the Gaston Episcopal Hospital Foundation was officially renamed as the Episcopal Health Foundation of Dallas.